-Is the United States a Corporation?
+Is the United States of America a Corporation?

 Despite misconceptions, the United States is not a corporation.
 This can be confirmed by its lack of incorporating acts, its sovereign immunity, and past court cases, among other things.